 When buying fresh asparagus, there’s going to be waste.
 The common wisdom in preparing asparagus is to snap it into two and discard the woodier base.
 Check out this article and video from Oregonian Live, based on testing from Cook’s Illustrated, to save 1/4 of your asparagus.

-In the meantime, here’s a few ways to use up those woody ends.
+In the meantime, here are a few ways to use up those woody ends.
 After all, you’ve paid for it; turn them into a positive.

 1. shaved asparagus salad:

 Using a vegetable peeler, thinly shave down the stalks discarding the woody outside edges.
 Blanche in boiling water and combine with cucumber and pomegranate seeds, shavings of Parmesan and dress simply with an olive oil vinaigrette,